UsabilityEngineering/ux-portfolio-acderosas/j01/README.md

 ## APK

 Downloading an apk (Android Package Kit) means downloading an Android Program - this is useful for downloading projects such as BlueConnect and helpful for installing and using apps outside of a given person's region without using a VPN.
 A VPN is a virtual private network and this just allows a person to have access to online services available in a different region.
 Since I'm in the US I can't play games that are exclusive to a region like Korea.
 For example, I've downloaded an apk for a Korean game called Trickcal Revive from QooApp.
-There is a translation shortcut but this isn't consistent as I have to do the shortcut everytime and that is cumbersome, but most importantly the translations isn't that great.
+There is a translation shortcut but this isn't consistent as I have to do the shortcut everytime and that is cumbersome, translations sometimes don't work with certain fonts, but most importantly the translation format isn't the best.

 /*Video for apk of a foreign app exclusive... ctrl shift l to translate*/